 Shoot for forty hours each week.
 Get up, shower and get dressed to the shoes every single weekday.
 This type of dedication will pay off in helping you find a job more quickly.
 It will also help you maintain a sense of purpose and stave off feelings of hopelessness.
 Besides, you never know whom you might run into at the mailbox or corner store and making a good first impression is crucial.

 Begin by creating a schedule.
-Use your Outlook or Google calendar, your day planner, or simply a small notepad.
+Use a digital calendar, your day planner, or simply a small notepad.
 At the beginning of the week, whether that is Sunday afternoon or early Monday morning for you, browse the help wanted ads and online job listings.
 Make three columns on a sheet of paper when reading the classifieds.
 In the first column, note ads with phone numbers to call.
 In the second column, enter those with walk-in addresses.
-In the third column, list employers requesting mailed or emailed résumés.
+In the third column, list employers requesting mailed or emailed resumes.